Facial Paralysis and Rehabilitation

 - Lyme Disease symptoms may include facial paralysis, but in nearly all cases it is resolved with antibiotics.

 - Additional infectious diseases can impair facial nerve function, including human immunodeficiency virus (HIV), tuberculosis (TB), and infectious mononucleosis, which are treated with targeted medical therapy.

 Traumatic head injury is one of the most common causes of acquired facial paralysis.
 Often it resolves itself in time, but surgery may be required to repair facial nerve damage.

 Surgery to remove certain cancers can result in facial nerve damage.
 The most common tumors affecting the facial nerve are acoustic neuroma (vestibular schwannoma), glomus, facial neuroma, and carcinoma.
 Following surgery, electromyography (EMG) can be used to assess facial musculature.
 Procedures can be performed to aid with eye closure, facial symmetry, and oral function.

 Systemic and Neurologic Conditions

-Autoimmune diseases, including diabetes, sarcoidosis, Guillain-Barre syndrome, multiple sclerosis, among others, infrequently cause facial paralysis, but correct diagnosis and prompt medical intervention lead to recovery of facial movement in most cases.
+Autoimmune diseases, including diabetes, sarcoidosis, Guillain-Barre syndrome, and multiple sclerosis, among others, infrequently cause facial paralysis, but correct diagnosis and prompt medical intervention lead to recovery of facial movement in most cases.

-At NYEE, consistently ranked among the nation’s top specialty hospitals, we understand that even temporary partial facial paralysis can cause social, psychological and functional problems for patients, limiting their ability to use facial expressions to convey emotions and sometimes causing them to feel self-conscious.
+At NYEE, consistently ranked among the nation’s top specialty hospitals, we understand that even temporary partial facial paralysis can cause social, psychological, and functional problems for patients, limiting their ability to use facial expressions to convey emotions and sometimes causing them to feel self-conscious.
 Our experienced team is sensitive to your emotional as well as physical needs as they work collaboratively to restore facial function.